 Look at your brand permission as a person and not a company, and you are soon judging everything the brand said in terms of what you believe to be true about it personally.
-This is the foundation of your communication strategy.
+This is the foundation of your communication strategy when branding a division.
 Is it honest, reliable, informed, or is it something else entirely?
 When it makes a statement, all of your personality receptors are up and you judge what it tells you by what you believe it has permission to say.
 Often, that permission is a result of context.

 Take for example your doctor.
 Hopefully, when the doctor speaks to you about your health, you take the advice to heart.
 You have given your doctor “permission” to be an expert on health related matters.
 While you might also be interested in what the physician says about legal issues, you do not grant them permission to give you legal advice.

-The same is true for brands.
+The same is true for brands and branding a division.
 What the brand is granted as permission to own will affect its level of believability.
 Believability influences its persuasive skills and, if the claim is not believed, it is not persuasive.

 It is important for you to know what those brand permissions are in your market.
 More often than not, there are different thresholds in different markets and, how well you adapt to those differences, will determine your success or failure.